-With increasing need to improve the output from farm land and the quality of farm produce, many initiatives have been utilized to improve the agricultural sector.
+With the increasing need to improve the output from farmland and the quality of farm produce, many initiatives have been utilized to improve the agricultural sector.
 The initiatives normally encompass research on market access, provision of training to farmers, information dissemination to farmers among others.

 In an encounter with the agricultural input solution from iPROCURE, we noticed that upon registration of farmers by their agents, GPS locations were taken into consideration in the registration form.
 This meant that the agents visited each farmer at their farm and collected this information and they make use of the information when delivering the farm inputs to the farmer, right at the farm gate.